codialab/DMI_GEM_APBC2026/README.md

 ## Precomputed outputs and partial reruns

-The repository intentionally includes several processed/intermediate files.
+We included several processed/intermediate files in the repository.
 In particular:

 - stage 1 contains normalized transcriptome matrices and sample annotations;
 - stage 2 contains the serialized DMI data object required by stage 3;
 - stage 3 contains fitted C6/C7 results and manuscript-oriented summary tables;
 - stage 4 contains the reconstructed muscle-specific model and subsystem reaction tables.

-This allows users to inspect or reproduce downstream analyses without rerunning every upstream computation.
+This allows the users to inspect or reproduce downstream analyses without rerunning every upstream computation.

 ## Current auxiliary-script notes

-Two scripts are **not part of the four-stage core reproduction path in the repository as currently distributed**:
+These two scripts are **not** part of the four-stage core reproduction path in the repository as currently distributed:

 1. `3_model_fit/make_supp_table_week9_dmi_flux_summary.py` expects an upstream `metabolic_network/v6b_met1_modelFitC6/...` table that is not included in this repository.
 The resulting supplementary table files are already committed.
 2. `4_metabolic_network_reconstruction/audit_mass_balance.py` expects `results_fba_constrained_fit_B6/flux_distribution__hierarchical_atp.csv`, which is not included in the current repository.
 It should therefore be treated as an auxiliary/legacy audit unless the corresponding upstream FBA results are supplied.